B2B Marketplaces – Digital Trends

-The Elimination of middlemen in b2b and b2c industries is gaining steam.
-The removal of wholesalers and warehouses is becoming a global trend in the product and service industry.
-Especially in the B2B marketplace where bulk reordering and a decisive customer base are already aware of what they want to purchase.
-Retailers and suppliers now want to be connected directly to increase efficiency and transparency in the B2B sales cycle and big businesses are taking steps to ensure there’s a platform for these buyers
+The elimination of middlemen in B2B and B2C industries seem to be gaining steam.
+The removal of wholesalers and warehouses are becoming a global trend in the product and service industry.
+Especially in B2B direct marketplace, where bulk reordering and a decisive customer base are already aware of what they want to purchase.
+Retailers and suppliers now want to be connected directly to increase efficiency and transparency in the B2B sales cycle and big businesses are taking steps to ensure there is a platform for these buyers.

 Although companies are increasingly investing in delivering a better B2B customer experience through digital transformation, ANZ still lags behind in this regard compared to the US, China and even India.
 The lack of commitment towards providing professional buyers/retailers a comprehensive omnichannel CX is just one of the problems.
 Senior executives also doubt they have the capability to deploy a cutting edge B2B platform.
 Plus Small Medium Enterprises (SMEs) often lack the financial power to launch such a platform.
 The birth of marketplaces like IndieDirect platforms and other B2B marketplaces have come from this large gap and obvious need.

 B2B marketplaces differ from direct B2B portals.
 As the name suggests marketplaces are platforms where companies sell their products alongside competitors’ products.
 Whereas direct marketplace involves setting up your company’s e-commerce portal to exclusively sell your own product to customers.

 They do not need to be seen as competitors, in fact, many companies sell products through their own portal and marketplaces so they can be viewed as complementary solutions.

 Why not just create a customer portal?